jakobjanot/ML-Cutter/README.md

 First, get the data.
 Write the get_model_data() function to get the raw data for modeling.
 Place the raw data in ~/data_storage/raw/

-#### 2. Data Exploration
+#### 2. Exploratory Data Analysis

 Now we need to get our hands dirty!
 Explore the data, analyze the problem, make some plots, remove outliers and try to come up with some input features.
-This process is carried out using Jupyter Notebooks which should be placed in ~/notebooks/
+This process is carried out using Jupyter Notebooks which should be placed in ~/notebooks/.
+All plots written in this process should be written in the visualize module, so they can be reproduced whenever needed.

 #### 3. Build Features